BEACH CITY SPORTS “GOLDEN RULES”:

 - Drinking is strictly prohibited on the Beach.
 Any player found drinking will be asked to leave any Beach City Sports permitted area.
 If a player refuses to leave, it may result in a forfeit of their game.

 If any player is injured during a game, they are to stop playing immediately and see the Referee or Tent Ambassador if they are able to do so.
 If it is determined that you are ok to play, then you may proceed.
-If the referee determines that you are no longer eligible to play, you must leave the game until you are ok’d to return to the game by the ref.
+If the referee determines that you are no longer eligible to play, you must leave the game until you are ok’d to return to the game by the Referee or onsite Athletic Trainer.
 If a player is bleeding, you must have the bleeding stopped and covered before you can return to the game.
 There are NO EXCEPTIONS to this rule.
 If a player is injured and can not move, the referee will stop the game clock and will follow the injury protocol.
-The game will then resume when the referee determines it is ok to do so.
+The game will then resume when the referee determines it is safe to do so.

 If a player is hurt and can move, they are to leave the game immediately and go to the main BCS tent for first aid attention.
 If a player is hurt and cannot move, the referee will stop the game and tend to the injured player, He/She will then decide if they can be moved to the tent or if the life guard must be called over for medical attention.
 The Lifeguards when then determine if you can be moved to the tent or if we should call for medical assistance.
 Under no circumstance should you be playing if you feel you are injured.
 Playing while being injured without informing the referee may result in a suspension.